-2023 GOAT, BARROW AND LAMB MQP INFORMATION
+2024 GOAT, BARROW AND LAMB MQP INFORMATION

-Applications for the 2023 Barrow, Lamb, Goat MQP program must be received through the on-line portal by 4:00 p.m. on May 1, 2023.
-The online application links are available on the Fairfield County OSU Extension website under livestock forms (go.osu.edu/FClivestockresources).
+Applications for the 2024 Barrow, Lamb, Goat MQP program must be received through the on-line portal by 4:00 p.m. on April 15, 2024.
+The online application links are available on the Fairfield County OSU Extension website under livestock forms (https://go.osu.edu/mqp).

 - 1. When submitting the barrow and lamb applications, an essay, not to exceed 300 words, must be uploaded through the portal.
 This year, Goat MQP participants are not being asked for an essay, but the contest will be limited to the first 25 applicants.
 The title of the barrow and lamb essays is to be, "Why I want to participate in a livestock project that's focused on producing high quality pork/lamb that meets the consumer's demand" or "What I have learned by participating in a livestock project that is focused on efficiently producing high quality port that meets the consumer's demand." - 2.
 The essays will be scored and ranked by an independent panel of judges.
 Only the author's age, not their name, will be revealed to the judges.
-Barrow and lamb applicants will receive notice by May 15th or as soon as possible of their ranking on the participants list.
-It is intended that all Goat MQP applicants that apply will be accepted into the program. - 3.
-If a participant must withdraw from the program, s/he must agree to notify the OSU Extension office immediately in order that participants that may be ranked below them may be moved up on the list. - 4.
-MQP goats must be in the exhibitor's possession by June 3, 2023 and will be weighed/tagged in at the Fairgrounds on June 3, 2023 from 8:00-9:00 a.m..
-The live MQP goats must be delivered to the Fairgrounds for the conclusion on Sunday, August 27, 3:00-5:00 p.m. - 5.
-MQP barrows must be in the exhibitor's possession by July 8, 2023, and tagged and weighed at the Fairgrounds on July 8, 2023 from 7:00 am-12 noon.
-The live MQP barrows must be delivered to the Fairgrounds for the conclusion on Sunday, September 24, 2023, between 1:00 and 2:00 p.m. - 6.
-MQP lambs must be brought to the Fairgrounds for tagging and weighing on July 8, 2023, and the live MQP lambs must be delivered to the Fairgrounds for the conclusion on Sunday, September, 10, 2023, between 12:30 and 1:00 p.m. - 7.
-All MQP participants are required to market the freezer meat resulting from the harvest of their animal and ensure that it is picked up at the packing facility in a timely fashion. - 8.
+If a participant must withdraw from the program, s/he must agree to notify the OSU Extension office immediately in order that participants that may be ranked below them may be moved up on the list - 3.
+MQP goats must be in the exhibitor's possession by May 18, 2024 and will be weighed/tagged in at the Fairgrounds on May 18, 2024 from 8:00-9:00 a.m..
+The live MQP goats must be delivered to the Fairgrounds for the conclusion on Sunday, August 25, 2024. - 4.
+MQP barrows must be in the exhibitor's possession by June 29, 2024, and tagged and weighed at the Fairgrounds on June 29, 2024 from 7:00 am-12 noon.
+The live MQP barrows must be delivered to the Fairgrounds for the conclusion on Sunday, September 8, 2024, between 1:00 and 2:00 p.m. - 5.
+MQP lambs must be brought to the Fairgrounds for tagging and weighing on June 29 2024, and the live MQP lambs must be delivered to the Fairgrounds for the conclusion on Sunday, September 1, 2024, between 12:30 and 1:00 p.m. - 6.
+All MQP participants are required to market the freezer meat resulting from the harvest of their animal and ensure that it is picked up at the packing facility in a timely fashion. - 7.
 Freezer goat, pork, and lamb cutting/processing sheets must be submitted when the animals are delivered to the Fairgrounds for the conclusion of their respective contest.
-These sheets will made available to exhibitors in advance. - 9.
-Immediately following delivery on their respective dates and following any the live evaluations that may occur, the Show Committees will transport the animals to Bay Packing for harvest on the following morning. - Carcass data for each contest will be collected at Bay's and the scoring of the contests will be conducted under the direction of OSU specialists or their designees. - 11.
+These sheets will made available to exhibitors in advance. - 8.
+Immediately following delivery on their respective dates and following any the live evaluations that may occur, the Show Committees will transport the animals to Bay Packing for harvest on the following morning. - 9.
+Carcass data for each contest will be collected at Bay's and the scoring of the contests will be conducted under the direction of OSU specialists or their designees. - 10.
 The fresh frozen freezer goat, pork and lamb must be picked up at times to be determined.
-The fresh pork cuts will likely be available prior to the Fair, and smoked/cured pork product will be available after the Fair. - 12.
+The fresh pork cuts will likely be available prior to the Fair, and smoked/cured pork product will be available after the Fair. - 11.
 A concluding educational program where the placings will be announced will be scheduled at a times and places yet to be determined.